Afro-Russians: Early Soviet period

-After the revolution several African-American families came to the Soviet Union under the auspices of the Comintern.
-Among them were Oliver John Golden and his wife Bertha Bialek, bringing with them a group of 16 Afro-American experts in the cultivation of cotton; well-known African-American poet Langston Hughes with a group of 22 filmmakers; Paul Robeson with his family; and many others.
+After the revolution, several African-American families came to the Soviet Union under the auspices of the Comintern.
+Among them were Oliver John Golden and his wife Bertha Bialek, bringing with them a group of 16 African-American experts in the cultivation of cotton; well-known African-American poet Langston Hughes with a group of 22 filmmakers; Paul Robeson with his family; and many others.
 Some of them stayed in Russia and their descendants still live there.

 Post-War, the Festival Children

 When African nations gained independence from colonialism, the Soviet Union offered scholarships to young people from these nations.
 About 400,000 Africans studied in the former Soviet Union between the late 1950s and 1990.

+The mixed race African descended children were called "festival children" because of their appearance and timing of their birth.
+Festival children is a household stereotype or cliché that appeared under the Soviet Union in the 1960s-1980s, implying that children were born to Soviet people and one of the parents could be a person from Africa, Latin America, or foreign Asia.
+Specifically, this phraseology refers to those born under the Soviet Union from different ethnicities or nations that are distant around the world.

-The first significant arrival of Africans was for the 6th World Festival of Youth and Students held in Moscow in 1957.
-The mixed race African descended children were called festival children because of their appearance, timing of their birth, and lack of a father figure.
-Many Africans also attended the Peoples' Friendship University of Russia.
+It is believed that the first significant arrival of Africans, mestizos and mulattoes was for the 6th World Festival of Youth and Students held in Moscow in 1957.
+Presumably, the combination of these words could have been influenced by the opening line of the festival's anthem: "Children of different nations, we live the dream of peace...". ("Hymn of the Democratic Youth").

+Many African students began coming to study in the USSR in the late 1950s, of whom many attended the Peoples' Friendship University named after Patrice Lumumba (now Patrice Lumumba Peoples' Friendship University of Russia).